hadware/voxpopuli/README.md

 **A wrapper around Espeak and Mbrola.**

 This is a lightweight Python wrapper for Espeak and Mbrola, two co-dependent TTS tools.
 It enables you to render sound by simply feeding it text and voice parameters.
-Phonems (the data transmitted by Espeak to mbrola) can also be manipulated using a mimalistic API.
+Phonemes (the data transmitted by Espeak to mbrola) can also be manipulated using a mimalistic API.

 This is a short introduction, but you might want to look at the [readthedoc documentation](http://voxpopuli.readthedocs.io/en/latest/).

 ## Install

-### Linux (Ubuntu)
+**These instructions should work on any Debian/Ubuntu-derivative**

 Install with pip as:
 ```sh
 pip install voxpopuli